Safety Policy Division

-SPD’s efforts include working with counterparts in Safety and Enforcement Division (SED), Wildfire Safety Division (WSD), and other divisions within the CPUC to analyze, develop, recommend, and implement safety policy as part of the CPUC’s regulation of utilities.
+SPD’s efforts include working with counterparts in Safety and Enforcement Division (SED) and other divisions within the CPUC to analyze, develop, recommend, and implement safety policy as part of the CPUC’s regulation of utilities.

 SPD is presently addressing urgent safety policy matters that face California, which include:

 - Oversight of Electric IOUs' 2020 PSPS Preparation Plans